ThatCoolCoder/atc/README.md

 Written in rust, aims to have identical gameplay to the original, although there are minor changes that have been made to improve playability.

-I have not looked at the source code of any other versions except for getting the layout for `Default` level.
+I have not looked at the source code of any other versions except for getting the layout for `Default` level and getting the right values for plane critical fuel level.